 - Communications will be recognised across the sector as an integral part of the effectiveness of charities

-- The top 500 charities will have SMT/senior board representation from communications (ie an equal voice at the top table)
+- Charities will have SMT/senior board representation from communications (ie an equal voice at the top table)

 - More and better resources will be available to help charity communicators improve their skills and the impact of their work